wander1ust/tipfi/README.md

 ## ✅&nbsp; Transak Integration Demo

-The following is a proof-of-concept demo that showcases fiat on-ramp integration with Transak for a P2P tipping app.
-However, to comply with Transak's ToS, the source code can be repurposed as a button/widget generator that allows users (webmasters, bloggers, creators, marketers, etc.) to design and customize their own Transak button, which they can add to their websites, blog posts, or emails.
+The following GIFs capture a proof-of-concept demo that showcases fiat on-ramp integration with Transak for a P2P tipping dapp.
+However, to comply with Transak's ToS, the source code of TipFi can be repurposed as a button/widget generator that gives Transak partners (webmasters, bloggers, creators, marketers, etc.) a tool to design and customize their own Transak button without needing to peruse the technical docs.

+By giving Transak partners a compact, UI friendly tool to customize and integrate Transak into their websites, apps, blogs, and emails with copy-paste-and-go code, the process of setting up shop to onboard fiat to crypto buyers becomes even faster and simpler.
+The generated result is a prettier, eye-catching, shareable button alternative to plain text link.
+Consistency in button design, including logo and color scheme, will also improve branding of Transak and Transak Partners (think Ko-fi, Buy Me a Coffee, and PayPal buttons + widgets).
+In fact, I just did a quick search and found that Buy Me a Coffee has its own snazzy <a href='https://www.buymeacoffee.com/brand' target='_blank'>button + widget maker</a>.

-Featuring vibrant, gradient colors and custom text with eye-catching designs, these buttons will capture the attention of any new user, spark interest, increase conversions, and promote crypto onboarding among even the most crypto-averse crowd.*
+Featuring vibrant, gradient colors and custom text with eye-catching designs, these buttons will capture the attention of any user, spark interest, increase conversions, and promote crypto onboarding among even the most crypto-averse crowd.*

 <h7>\*Disclaimer: No guarantee of results **😇**</h7><p></p>